As with many aspects of exercise, the answer to this question is more complex than you might think.

 Combine these with other factors such as a healthy diet, limiting your alcohol intake, and drinking plenty of water, and you will have that beach body in no time!

 Get started now designing your personalized workout routine and find out for yourself which is better for burning fat – a cardio workout or weight training.
-Try our work out plan builder now!
+Sign up for a PRO plan today!